Every parent strives to be a good parent, if not a perfect one.

-Bad parenting involves consistently putting one’s own interests ahead of their children’s, not just making mistakes.
+Bad parenting involves consistently putting one’s own interests ahead of their children’s.

-While some of these tasks are essential, such as cooking, others are not.
+While some of these tasks are essential basic needs, such as cooking, others are not.

-Think about the following questions when making tradeoffs.
+Think about the following questions when making tradeoffs for different things.

-What is your parenting goal, keeping a pristine house, or spending time with your children and giving them a happy childhood?
+What is your parenting goal, keeping a pristine house, or spending time with your children and giving them a happy childhood3?